 But if you’re mixing your batter and find yourself in a scramble for baking soda, don’t worry if you don’t have any.
 Below, you will find plenty of superior alternatives that will get the job done.

-Baking Soda Substitute for Cake
+Substitute for Baking Soda in Cake

 There are tons of great baking soda alternatives that will work for baking a cake.
 The key is to use them the right way.
 Typically, you can’t swap baking soda for another ingredient without altering your recipe a bit.
 Let’s take a closer look at how to get things done.